owja/ioc/README.md

 [![size](https://badgen.net/packagephobia/install/@owja/ioc)](https://unpkg.com/@owja/ioc/dist/ioc.mjs)

 This library implements dependency injection for javascript.
-It is currently work in progress and in unstable alpha phase.
-The API can change until 1.0.0 stable release.
+It is currently work in progress and in unstable beta phase but the API should not change anymore before 1.0.0 stable release will arrived.

 ### Usage